mauzzr/dotfiles/recipes/artisan-bread.md

 ## Method
 1. *Optional*: Bloom dry yeast to verify that it is active
-1. Combine flour, yeast, salt, and water in a large mixing bowl
-1. Mix until a shaggy dough forms
+1. Combine flour, yeast, salt, and water in a large mixing bowl.
+Mix until a shaggy dough forms
 1. Turn dough out onto a floured work surface; knead until smooth and gluten is developed (~7-8 minutes)
     * *Note*: We're looking for a supple dough that springs back when an impression is made with a finger
     * The "window pane" test also works well for small batches like this